Maintaining Our Funding Stream

 Goosefoot wasn’t always self-sufficient—it wasn’t until 2014 that we could stop fundraising to meet our own needs.
 Initial seed funding for Goosefoot and for the purchase and renovation of the Bayview Cash Store and surrounding property was provided by Seattle and Whidbey Island philanthropist Nancy Nordhoff.
 After that, rental income from our tenants at Bayview Corner and Bayview Center, combined with donations from generous individuals in our community, supported our work.

 Although Goosefoot opened the Goose Grocer in 2009, it took five years to realize enough profit from the store to cover our own operating costs and begin donating directly to the South Whidbey community.
-In 2017, we formalized our community grant program with an annual application process.
-We donate an average of $250,000 a year to local nonprofits.
+In 2017 and 2019, we donated more than $1 million to 35 local nonprofit organizations through a formalized community grant program.
+Goosefoot also provides annual grants to our three supported organizations (South Whidbey @ Home, Whidbey Island Nourishes, and Whidbey Watershed Stewards).

 Our programs are sustained by the funding stream provided by the Goose Grocer and our rental properties.
 That’s why we are committed to maintaining our buildings and grounds as best we can.